SlimeKnights/slimeknights.github.io/faq/index.md

 We do not give permission to port our mods to any future Minecraft edition on Minecraft Java for Forge or NeoForge as long as the mod is still actively being developed.
 Actively being developed can be loosely defined as any activity on the mod's GitHub or Discord by the authors, including just commenting on GitHub issues.
 If in doubt, feel free to reach out on [our discord](https://discord.gg/njGrvuh).
 The reason for this blanket "no permission" statement is unofficial forks of our mod tend to just cause a maintenance burden that falls on us once we port to that version.
 Additionally, we often have a good reason for not porting yet, such as wanting to stablize or add content to the current version before porting to the next or having limited time to work on the mod.

 You are free to reach out to ask how you can help with the port, but we are not interested in people making their own forks that are not under the official project.
-We currently are undecided on how we will handle the Forge and NeoForge split on 1.20.1+; once we decide we may add Forge post 1.20.1 to the list of platforms we do not support that others may fork into.
+Additionally, we are not interested in people making a pull request for an entire port of our mod; it is generally more effort to review a port than it is to just port ourselves.
+If you are interested in helping with smaller tasks for a port, reach out to us on [our discord](https://discord.gg/njGrvuh) first.

 You may fork to port to a platform we do not support such as Fabric, or for older versions we no longer support (curently includes anything before 1.18).
 If you do so however, we require you to name the project something other than "Tinkers' Construct" to prevent confusion for the end users expecting it to be the same project.
+Note that while we plan to port to NeoForge on 1.21 over Forge, given both are future versions we ask you do not make a fork for Forge 1.21 until we release a version for Neo 1.21 to prevent the misinformation such a release would cause.

 You may reuse code and assets from Tinkers' Construct to make such a fork happen, as those are under the MIT license.
 Additionally, if you have a public release or a code repository with significant progress, feel free to post about it on [our discord](https://discord.gg/njGrvuh) and I will add it to the spreadsheet.